by Carolyn Thomas ♥ @HeartSisters

 “I’d love to speak about the patient’s perspective at your Toronto conference in June,” I said last winter in response to an invitation from Dr. Graeme Smith, a Canadian obstetrician who teaches at Queen’s University in Kingston and specializes in high-risk pregnancies.
-“But travelling halfway across the country is just too hard on me these days.”
+“But traveling halfway across the country is just too hard on me these days.”

 As the unofficial poster child for the well-documented link between pregnancy complications and premature cardiovascular disease, I was already very familiar with Dr. Smith’s work.
 See also: “Pregnancy complications strongly linked to heart disease“